MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/activity-engagement-plugin.md

 ## Returns

-Returns a table that has a distinct count of ID values inside an inner-scope window, a distinct count of ID values inside an outer-scope window, and the activity ratio for each inner-scope window period, and for each existing dimensions combination.
+Returns a table that has a distinct count of ID values inside an inner-scope window, inside an outer-scope window, and the activity ratio for each inner-scope window period for each existing dimensions combination.

 Output table schema is: